smonette/movie-library/README.md

 * Search yields no results when there's a space, so `Dead Pool` won't find `Deadpool`
 * If there are two movies containing a word, only the first movie is displaying

+### Mobile/Tablet
+* The "add movie" form is too tall on mobile and the submit bar is hidden
+* Mobile iOS needs more form styling.

 ## Helpful Links